Treatments for pelvic organ prolapse include:

 Start your journey to better pelvic health by booking a consultation today.

-These conditions are not mutually exclusive.
-As a result, a patient may have pelvic organ prolapse of one or both vaginal walls, with or without a uterus/womb prolapse.
+Prolapse can affect the front wall or roof of the vagina (anterior), back wall or floor of the vagina (posterior), and the uterus, or womb.
+These conditions are not mutually exclusive, a patient may have pelvic organ prolapse of one or both vaginal walls, with or without a uterus/womb prolapse.

 Pelvic organ prolapse is caused by the weakening of the pelvic floor that support the organs and can be caused by various factors.
 Childbirth injury and menopause are the commonest risk factors for pelvic organ prolapse, especially if the labour is prolonged and difficult or if the baby is large.